nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `student -d 5` deletes the group specified at the index 5.
+* `group -d 5` deletes the group specified at the index 5.
 </details>

 ### Adding a lesson to a group: `group -al`